veezee-music/veezee-android/README.md

 - Beautiful animations and transitions
 - And more...

-## Things that ARE planned

-- Complete user accounts VC
-- More themes
-- More animations
-- BUG FIXES!

 ## Things that are currently NOT planned

 - Supporting devices with smaller screens (Minimum for Android is 5 inches)